EXCLUSIVEMinister Tells Bereaved Families She Stands By Decision Not to Give Those Whose Relatives Die in State Care Automatic Legal Aid

 “I understand how important and effective the support of having a lawyer can be… But, that isn’t the end of support you can give to people”Lucy Frazer MP, Justice Minister

 Shadow Justice Secretary Richard Burgon said a Labour Government would enact the change.
 “As we’ve heard at this meeting tonight, some crowdfund,” he said.
 “Is that what we’ve become?
 Leaving people to shake a collection tin online or in person in the pursuit of truth and justice?
 Can our justice system seen truly to be fair if state bodies are legally represented at inquests where the victim’s families aren’t?

 “This is an issue I believe that touches on the values and principles of our justice system.
 And, of course, this goes wider than the individual families themselves… it’s also about preventing others suffering… The most corrective thing is knowing that there are consequences to these injustices and these tragedies.”

-You can sign INQUEST’s petition calling on the Government to introduce automatic, non-means tested legal aid for families of relatives who die in state care here.
+INQUEST’s petition calling on the Government to introduce automatic, non-means tested legal aid for families of relatives who die in state care can be viewed here.